Methods of Payment

 Documentary Collections

-- This method of payment is like a letter of credit, but less formal and more flexible.
+- This method of payment is similar to a letter of credit, but less formal and more flexible.
 As with letters of credit, the exporter submits a full set of trade documents for payment collection to the bank designated in the contract.
 The bank then sends the documents to the home office, which examines them and, in some cases, passes them to the buyer for further examination.

-- Payment is made after the documents have met the approval of all parties.
+- Payment is made after the documents have met with the approval of all parties.
 This method of payment provides only limited coverage against default.
 It can be considerably less expensive than a letter of credit but should be used with caution.

 - It is the responsibility of the exporter to determine the specific instructions to be used in the collection letter.